justCallMeArslan/js-function-basics/README.md

 # js-function-basics
-Following function basics in curriculum
+Following function basics in The Odin Project curriculum